TheR3dC0rner/website/content/infrastructure/reverseproxy/index.md

 docker network create proxy
 ```

-Next we are going to create a caddy direrectory
+Next we are going to create a caddy directory
 ```css
 mkdir -p caddy
 mkdir -p caddy/caddy-data
 mkdir -p caddy/caddy-config
 ```

-A lot of this came from Jim’s Garage, so we’re modifying his files to build our setup.
-To see his github https://github.com/JamesTurland/JimsGarage.
+A lot of this came from Jim's Garage, so we are going modifying his files to build our setup.
+You can find his GitHub repository at https://github.com/JamesTurland/JimsGarage.

-As previously discussed I had registered Th3redC0rner.com as my domain and we are going to build our proxy to server our internal urls.
+As previously discussed I had registered Th3redC0rner.com as my domain and we are going to build our proxy to serve our internal urls.

 The internal domain we will use is dev.th3redc0rner.com